FidFenix/htw-emerging-photo/docs/VALUE_PROPOSITION.md

 ## Project Context

-This Value Proposition is for the project **"HTW Emerging Photo - Face and License Plate Detection POC"**.
+This Value Proposition is for the project **"HTW Emerging Photo - Face and License Plate Anonymization POC"**.

-The system uses AI-based object detection (RetinaFace for faces, YOLO for license plates) to detect and locate sensitive information in images from public transport environments (bus stops, metro stations).
-This POC focuses on technical feasibility of automated detection as the foundation for future privacy-preserving anonymization.
-The detection phase is critical for identifying regions that will later be replaced with synthetic alternatives using generative models.
+The system uses AI-based object detection (RetinaFace for faces, YOLO for license plates) to detect and anonymize sensitive information in images from public transport environments (bus stops, metro stations).
+This POC demonstrates automated anonymization by filling detected regions with solid yellow color (#FFFF00) to completely obscure faces and license plates.
+This basic anonymization approach validates the technical feasibility of automated privacy protection, serving as the foundation for future advanced anonymization techniques using generative models.
 GDPR and formal legal compliance frameworks are out of scope due to project time constraints (4-session sprint).

 ---

 ## 1. Executive Summary

 Municipal and transport authorities face a critical challenge: balancing public safety through video surveillance with growing privacy and ethical concerns.
-This POC demonstrates an AI-powered detection system that automatically identifies faces and license plates in surveillance imagery - the essential first step toward privacy-preserving video analytics.
-By achieving 90%+ face detection and 85%+ license plate detection accuracy, this project validates the technical feasibility of building a full anonymization pipeline that protects individual privacy while maintaining operational value of surveillance footage.
+This POC demonstrates an AI-powered anonymization system that automatically detects and obscures faces and license plates in surveillance imagery using solid yellow color overlay.
+By achieving 90%+ face detection and 85%+ license plate detection accuracy, combined with complete visual obscuration of sensitive regions, this project validates the technical feasibility of automated privacy protection.
+This basic anonymization approach serves as the foundation for future advanced techniques while immediately providing privacy protection.

 ---

 ## 2. Problem Statement

 ### Current Situation
 We have **Sessions 1-4 remaining** to complete this POC project.
-With the project deadline approaching, we face immediate technical and operational challenges that could prevent successful delivery of the face and license plate detection system.
+With the project deadline approaching, we face immediate technical and operational challenges that could prevent successful delivery of the face and license plate anonymization system.

 ### Key Pain Points (Project-Specific)